GitLeeRepo/GitInfo/GitCommandNotes.md

 ## Check remote status

-To check with the remote is ahead of your local repoistory:
+To check with the remote is ahead of your local repository:

 * **git fetch**